-One of the reasons may be the fact that he feels overcrowded without having because he can't burn off his energy.
-Like dogs, men are full of energy.
-So if they feel under-stimulated, they will act out at home while you are away or when they interact with other puppy owners.
-The best way to ensure that your dog (and your man) comes back is to allow for a long leash.
-This will give your dog an opportunity to explore without feeling controlled.
-When it's time to come back, you won't have to beg and plead —he will return on his own.
+The best way to ensure that your dog (and your man) comes back is to allow him a long leash.
+This will give your guy an opportunity to explore without feeling controlled.
+When it's time to come back, begging or pleading won't be necessary—he'll happily return on his own.

 Now, you can't exactly boss men around in the same way that you would your puppy, but the lesson to take from this is you want to communicate your needs and desires in the shortest and most straightforward way possible.
 Women by nature are more discussion-oriented than men so would rather communicate through dialogue, discussions about their emotions, choices and problems.
 However, doing that may only confuse men more without giving them clear instructions about what you want.

 Dogs live in the moment.
 Dogs react to situations.
 They do not think ahead or plan out bad deeds.
-Therefore, the type and intensity of the punishment needs to be just enough to get the dog to listen—no more or no less.
-Anything over that is overkill and will actually do more harm than good.
+Therefore, the type and intensity of the punishment must encourage the dog to listen—no more or no less.
+Anything more is overkill and will actually do more harm than good.
 On the other hand, if you do not punish your dog at all, then he will never learn.

-In relationships the same rule applies; when you punish your partner too severely or act like you don't trust them, you are going to inevitably push your partner away or at the very least create complacency in him.
-Make sure to bring up any bad behavior and communicate to your partner exactly why it bothers you.
+In relationships the same rule applies; when you punish your partner too severely or act like you don't trust him, you inevitably push your partner away, or at the very least create complacency in him.
+Mention any bad behavior to your partner and communicate exactly why it bothers you.
 Then let it go.

 4) Be Consistent In Your Behavior: When you treat your dog well, he will become very possessive.
 If you happen to stray from your routine of walking him, playing with him, feeding him regularly, he will begin to wonder if another dog is receiving the same wonderful treatment.

 Men are the same way.
-If you suddenly stop being affectionate, caring and nice to him, he may start to think that you are possibly seeing someone else or have just lost interest in him.
-Make sure to be consistent in your behavior, though you should also be flexible if circumstances change.
+If you suddenly stop being affectionate, caring and nice to him, he may wonder if you are possibly seeing someone else or have just lost interest in him.
+Be consistent in your relationship behavior—though you should also be flexible if circumstances change.